On this page

 The 2013 CER Investment Protocol is an ambitious investment agreement, and maintains CER’s status as one of the world’s most comprehensive free trade agreements.
 The Protocol reduces compliance costs and provides greater legal certainty for trans-Tasman investors by providing higher thresholds at which foreign investments are screened.

-The Australia New Zealand Leadership Forum (ANZLF) is a business-led initiative designed to further develop both the Australian and New Zealand bilateral relationship, and to provide a vehicle for direct business input into the trans-Tasman economic integration agenda.
+The Australia New Zealand Leadership Forum (ANZLF) is a business-led initiative designed to bring business and government together to help both countries prosper.
 The ANZLF brings together Ministers and leaders of business, government and academia to create an independent public platform for discussing the Australia New Zealand relationship.
-In February 2015 the ANZLF celebrated its tenth anniversary, and the eleventh ANZLF was held in Sydney in October 2016.
+Launched in 2004, the thirteenth ANZLF was held in Auckland in September 2019.

 Tariff schedules in HS2017